jonathom/cop_marine/README.md

 ## STEP 1: Set up the Google Drive Environment
 *Try to increase notebook speed by saving files to my Google Drive*

-Can you two also access it?
-* Jonathan: I can run this code and it works, but the files would then need to be loaded right?
-* Alba: I can run it too
-* test

 ```python
 from google.colab import drive